 - If our angular Saturn in Capricorn is the significator of your anti-virus software that would be wonderful: we want a dignified and accidentally strong immune system, be it for our bodies or our computers.
 Saturn is a benefic in this case.

 In many situations whatever is being inquired about is shown to be a bit of both.
 This is so clearly exemplified in relationship questions where two or more parties have contradictory feelings about one another.
 That is shown by receptions.
-What do you call a dignified Venus that does not want you to get near her?
+What do you call a Venus that does not want you to get near her?
 Benefic or Malefic?

 I recommend caution and thoughtfulness when using the terms benefic and malefic and focus on context.